Deadlymind/registration_form/README.md

 ## License

-This project is open source.
+This project is available as open source.

-zzzz